ejparnell/MBTA-Ruby/README.md

 1. Change into the new directory.
 1. Create and checkout a new branch, named `response`.
 1. Follow the directions given below.
-1. When finished, push to your fork and submit a pull request (but it is not required).
+1. When finished, push to your fork and submit a pull request.

 You may wish to refer to [FAQs](https://git.generalassemb.ly/ga-wdi-boston/meta/wiki/) related to [forking,